 Joysticks that feature twist are usually weaker in comparison and suffer from axis bleed.
 Last disadvantage is the unnatural motion which causes strain on the wrist.
 I notice it can start to hurt after a long period of gaming.

-The advantages of having twist is that you don’t need pedals for yaw movement, it saves desk space and is easier to use.
+The advantages of having twist are that you don’t need pedals for yaw movement, it saves desk space and is easier to use.

 Cheap joystick vs Expensive joystick